 Ingredients include: potatoes, canola oil, carrots, green beans, bread crumbs, peppers, corn…..

-Though I’m not vegetarian, I like to try vegetarian foods occasionally and see if they are any good.
-As far as Indian food goes, well I happen to love, repeat, love Indian cuisine.
-I think it’s one of the great World Cuisines.
-Certainly the greatest vegetarian cuisine, and I’ve eaten my fair share of Indian food in some really good restaurants which we happen to luckily have here in NYC.
+Though I’m not vegetarian, I like to occasionally test out vegetarian foods, and see if they are any good.
+I happen to love, repeat, LOVE, Indian cuisine, which I think is one of the great world cuisines.
+It is certainly the greatest vegetarian cuisine, and I’ve eaten a good deal of Indian food in some really good restaurants which we happen to luckily have here in NYC.

-So I thought I would try Trader Joe’s VEGETABLE MASALA BURGERS.
+So I thought I would try these Trader Joe’s VEGETABLE MASALA BURGERS.
 The picture on the package looks enticing plus they are are called “Masala Burgers with Authentic Indian Spices“.”
-Masala” indicates “mixed spices”.
+Masala” meaning “mixed spices”.

-To be honest when I tasted this, all I could think was that line, “Authentic Indian Spices?”.
-I find this very plain and lacking in spices.
-Yes I agree Indian food is not always highly spiced, but generally very flavorful.
-So my short review is these are Just OK and not terribly exciting.
-I gather from the feedback here that these Masala Burgers are actually pretty popular, despite what I think.
+To be honest when I tasted this, all I could think was “Authentic Indian Spices?”.
+I find this fairly plain tasting without enough spices to make it tasty.
+Sure I agree Indian food is not always highly spiced, but generally, it is very flavorful.
+So my short review is these is to me, they taste Just OK.
+That’s just my opinion, I gather from quite a bit of Feedback here that these Masala Burgers are pretty popular despite what I think.
 Vegetarians especially seem to appreciate these vegetarian / vegetable burgers.

-I just find them a bit too Meh myself.
-For example, in a dish like Masala Dosa filled with potatoes is basically mashed potatoes however the potato filling has a ton of flavor with assorted spices.
-I just wish these were a bit more like most of the potato fillings you would find inside say a Masala Dosa.
+I just find them a bit too Meh for my taste.
+Comparing these for example to a dish like a potato Masala Dosa there the potato filling will have a ton of flavor.
+So I just wish these were a bit more the potato filling you would find inside Masala Dosa.

 The concept is not bad, I just find the execution not as good as some of TJ’s other Indian foods.
 Again, many which are outstanding (and I see Indian people buying at Trader Joe’s)